21bshwjt/AksBuildAgent/README.md

 ```

 ### We have tested Windows Self-Hosted build agent into Azure Container but that can be done from local machine and AKS Cluster as well.

+- Self-Hosted agent can be run from local machine where we need to have Docker install.
+- Self-Hosted agent can be run from Azure Container.
+- Self-Hosted agent can be run from AKS cluster & recommended for production.